Main content of the website

 More questions?

-• For resident inquiries, please email informationofficer@jasper-alberta.ca.
+• For resident and business inquiries, please email informationofficer@jasper-alberta.ca.

 In the initial stages of the emergency response, including the first few days of re-entry, access to the townsite was restricted to protect the privacy and safety of residents and businesses.
 Soon thereafter, checkpoints were removed to allow support teams to enter town as well to assist residents.